MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/accessibility-guide-admin.md

 4. Choose the option under **Chat in meetings** that best fits your organization's compliance and security requirements.
 You can select one of the following options:

-   - Turn it on for everyone (recommended)
+   - On for everyone (recommended)

-   - Turn it off for everyone (not recommended)
+   - Off (not recommended)

-   - Turn it on for everyone but anonymous users
+   - On for everyone but anonymous users

 5. Select **Save**.